 If you have any comments or questions about your visit, membership, or upcoming events, please contact our visitor services department at firstname.lastname@example.org.

 We look forward to seeing you!

 Welcome to the home of Marjorie Merriweather Post, where every visitor is greeted with an experience inspired by the life of its founder and her passion for excellence, gracious hospitality, art, history, and gardens.

 Whether you are a first-time visitor or long-time member, there is always something new to discover at Hillwood.
 Most guests spend close to three hours enjoying all that Hillwood has to offer.
 Read on to discover the options for touring and planning your visit, and use the links to the left for more detailed information.

 Enjoy a delightful dining experience at the Merriweather Café.

 Please note: Audio guides and docent-led tours are not available during this time.
 Download Hillwood's dynamic mobile app to make the most of exploring the gardens.

-Whether you prefer to experience Hillwood at your own leisurely pace, with the guiding voice of our popular audio tour, or the structure of docent-guided tours, a day of beauty and serenity awaits.
+Whether you prefer to experience Hillwood at your own leisurely pace, with the guiding voice of our popular audio tour, or the structure of a docent-guided tour, a day of beauty and serenity awaits.
 No matter which one you choose, all of the touring options are included with your suggested donation.
 Staff and volunteers will be on hand at the visitor center when you arrive to help you plan your visit.
 You may opt to: